 Seniors are amongst the fastest growing segment of online users.
 An increasing number of people in the 60+ age category have begun using the likes of Facebook, Google and YouTube.
 Many maintain their own blog sites and are familiar with emailing and texting.

 This is because of key innovations which have made it possible for this to happen.
 Access to the internet has become a lifeline to those who want to stay connected with friends and call for help if need be.
-Let’s look at some of the good stuff:
+Let’s look at some of the good stuff.
+(This article has affiliate links embedded within the text).

 E-readers and Tablets